Azure/Industrial-IoT/docs/howto-secureca-services.md

 ### Document Certification Authority key generation ceremony

-The Issuer CA key generation in OPCVault is simplified due to the secure storage in Azure KeyVault and described in the [How to use](howto-use-cert-services.md) documentation.
+The Issuer CA key generation in the OPC Vault microservice is simplified due to the secure storage in Azure KeyVault and described in the [How to use](howto-use-cert-services.md) documentation.

 However, when an external Root certification authority is being used, a Certificate Authority (CA) key generation ceremony must adhere to the following requirements: